 - Kick Start & Program Orientation

 - Student Success Hub

 8. Stay tuned

-Check out the International Student Update – a monthly newsletter for the international student community at BCIT with news relating to IRCC updates, travel, student services, and more.
+Look out for the International Student Update, a monthly newsletter for the international student community at BCIT with news relating to IRCC updates, travel, student services, and more.

 9. Resources for newcomers